-A key component of the Rebuilding Ireland Action Plan for Housing and Homelessness is a new scheme, the Vacant Housing Repair and Leasing Initiative, which targets the delivery of social housing and also ensures that existing housing stock is used to the maximum degree possible.
+A key component of the Rebuilding Ireland Action Plan and now Housing for All is the Vacant Housing, Repair and Leasing Initiative, which targets the delivery of social housing and also ensures that existing housing stock is used to the maximum degree possible.

 If you are interested in this scheme please complete and return the enquiry form, available below.

-Referring to the Repair and Leasing Scheme (RLS) which is a key action under the Government’s Rebuilding Ireland: Action Plan for Housing and Homelessness.
-The RLS is one of a number of initiatives in Rebuilding Ireland specifically focused on utilising existing vacant housing stock throughout the country and has the potential to deliver significant social housing delivery in the coming years.
+The Repair and Lease Scheme specifically focuses on utilising existing vacant housing stock throughout the country and has the potential to deliver significant social housing delivery in the coming years.

 Extension of the RLS scheme to unfinished properties in limited circumstances

-Should you have any queries in relation to the Scheme please contact Vacant Homes Officer Tony O’Neill (email@example.com) at 0761 06 5000
+Should you have any queries in relation to the scheme, please contact Vacant Homes Officer Nevan Phelan – email@example.com or 0818 06 5000